dodokek/Alpha-Blending/README.md

 blue  = ( blue_1  * alpha + blue_2  * (255 - alpha) ) >> 8;

 ~~~

+I will add one internal cycle, to calculate one point 1000 times.
+This is going to *lower the impact* of graphic library.

 > Assuming 800x600 foreground image size
 > System info: Core i5, 9th gen.

-**Average FPS: 20**
+**Average FPS: 10**

 ## Optimizing with SSE instructions

 Each pixel is calculated independently.
 This means that we can calculate 4 of them at once with SSE instrucions.

 The method I used to implement this algorithm includes a vast variaty of bit manipulations.
-Because of that the code becomes much more complicated and bigger in size.
+Because of them my code becomes much more complicated and bigger in size.

-However we can see the **FPS counter jumps to 76**
+However, we can see the **FPS counter jumps to 36**

+>Lines of code increased *from 5 to 22*.

 ## Performance